 - Trampoline purchases must include a safety surround.

-- Specialty projects using these kinds of materials for grades 3-HS must be submitted to principal for pre-approval.
-Reimbursement may be denied unless pre-approved.
+- Specialty projects using these kinds of materials for grades 3-HS must be submitted with documentation of the special project for pre-approval.
+Reimbursement may be denied if not pre-approved.

-- Educational related apps and e-books can be purchased and are reimbursable as long as the sales receipt specifies application and/or book title purchased.
+- Educational apps and e-books can be purchased and are reimbursable as long as the receipt specifies the application and/or book title purchased.

-- Furniture (including desks, chairs, bookcases, and filing cabinets) is limited to $250 per year per family.
+- Furniture (including desks, chairs, bookcases, and filing cabinets) is limited to $250 per item and $500 total per year per family.

-- CyberLynx cannot place magazine subscription/book club orders for you.
+- CyberLynx cannot place magazine subscription/book club orders.
 These will be reimbursed only.

 - Microscopes are reimbursed up to $250 as long as science is listed on the PER.